 The EAP acknowledges that the visual and social specialist believes that an alternative route should have been considered as part of this Basic Assessment.
 Additionally, this recommendation/opinion is acknowledged as part of the Heritage Practitioners report.
 Seeing that the heritage study was focussed on visual and social matters, the heritage specialist supports the conclusions of these specialists and recommended to HWC that a negative comment be given to the DEA&DP.
-HWC's comment will be included in the Final BAR.
+At the time of writing this RDBAR, the HIA was submitted to HWC, but has not yet been deliberated by HWC's IACOM.
+HWC's final comment will be included in the final BAR.
+This opinion is supported by the City's Heritage branch.
+It is interesting to note that many of the impacts identified by these specialists have not been reflected in any of the comments from residents in the area.
+The community's comments revolved predominantly around the increase in traffic volumes and perceived associated impacts such as air quality (health and wellbeing), noise and safety.